Rock Springs company prepares cornhole players for the pros

 Page said that their state tournament will be coming up soon.
 They are finalizing all the details.

-The tournament has three skill levels, as well as divisions for youth and women.
-On June 25, they will host a tournament at Whisler’s car show.
+At this tournament, will be three skill levels, as well as a youth division and a womens division.
+On June 25, they will host a huge tournament at Whisler’s car show.

 Page pointed out that the most challenging part of cornhole is the mental aspect.